What is IoT analytics? Layers, use cases & challenges

 Device data for predictive maintenance

-Many businesses use IoT sensors to monitor equipment in the field or on a factory floor.
-The sensors send data back to an IoT platform, where it’s fed into an algorithm.
-Typically, the platform allows managers to create triggers that will automatically send alerts if the sensors detect something unusual — if there’s a problem with a machine that indicates the need for service, for instance.
+Many businesses use IoT sensors for remote monitoring of equipment in the field or on a factory floor.
+The sensors send data back to an IoT platform, where it's fed into an algorithm.
+Managers can create triggers that automatically send alerts when sensors detect anomalies indicating the need for service.

 Similarly, organizations can use device data to monitor connectivity and address any issues that arise.
 For example, a micromobility vendor might be managing a thousand connected scooters within an urban area.
-They can use an IoT platform, such as Hologram Dashboard, to look at connectivity data and receive alerts if there are interruptions or anomalies.
+They can use a Connectivity Management Platform (CMP) with a dashboard to look at connectivity data and receive alerts if there are interruptions or anomalies.

 Targeted environmental data